Omnicare to pay $120 million to settle U.S. kickback lawsuit

 A Justice Department spokeswoman did not provide an immediate comment.

-Omnicare previously settled False Claims Act cases that alleged the payment of kickbacks to nursing homes and the receipt of kickbacks from drug companies.
+Omnicare previously settled False Claims Act cases alleging the payment of kickbacks to nursing homes and the receipt of kickbacks from drug companies.

 The case is USA ex rel.
 Gale v.
 Omnicare Inc, U.S. District Court, Northern District of Ohio, No. 10-127.